 However, to make sure the individual named caches are clustered correctly, it is necessary to add an entry for each cache into the standalone-full-ha.xml file.
 As an example, the following cache entry for the "Principals" cache has been defined, for use with the Policy Enforcement example:

-2.1.2.2. "restc" Installation Type
+2.1.2.4.
+Properties for the "restc" Installation Type

 This installation type is used to configure an execution environment that will be sending its activity information to a remote Runtime Governance server using REST.
+The relevant properties are: